When it comes to sex, I’m not a believer that consensual = no mistakes.

 I will repost the contents of it on this blog in a few months time, but meanwhile I wanted to post this picture.
 It’s a zoomed-out version of the full essay and everything highlighted in red is something my husband and I didn’t know when we married.
 Seriously!

-The full post is on Ashley’s blog here: Sex and consent: How does that work in marriage?
+The full post is on Ashley’s blog here: Sex and consent: How does that work in marriage? and reposted (with very minor edits) on my blog here: Sex and Consent: How does that work in a long-term relationship?

 It staggers me sometimes just how much rubbish gets bandied about in popular culture as sex advice.
 Recently, it was the Guardian with an article titled “How to have sex with the same person for the rest of your life” but it presented good points poorly and made a lot of bad ones.